 D2 - This sanction is given to a pupil if they have not made the expected change in their behaviour.
-This will be recorded on Synergy and will result in a 15 minute break or lunch time detention.
+This will be recorded on Synergy and will result in a 10 minute break or lunch time detention with the class teacher.

 D3 - This sanction is given to a pupil if they have persistently failed to respond to the class teacher and failed to make positive changes to their behaviour.
 This will result in the pupil being removed from the class and placed in another class within the department or faculty.
-This will be recorded on Synergy and will result in a 40 minute after school departmental detention.
+This will be recorded on Synergy and will result in a 30 minute after school departmental detention.

 D4 - This is the most extreme sanction a department will use to sanction a pupil.
 If a pupil who has been sent to a different class continues to disrupt the teaching and learning of the class they were sent to, they may be sent to Isolation.
-If this is the case, the pupil will spend five periods in Isolation.
+If this is the case, the pupil will spend five periods in Isolation and have an after school detention the following Friday with a member of the Senior Leadership Team.